fs-webdev/skill-building-program/badges-active/frontier/_micro_semver.md

 * How do you initialize an npm package?
 * What should the Major value of a non-production package be?
 * How do you cut a release on GitHub?
+* How should you best communicate your releases?
 * When consuming a package, how do you "pin" to a major, minor, or hardcode to a patch?
 * If you release an API change that can break consumers, what should the SemVer change look like?
 * If you cut a release that breaks more than the SemVer change you indicated, how do you proceed?